yU93r/SteamEmu/dev.notes/the implementation of steamgameserverstats.md

 Another optimization made here is that the data is not sent immediately, game servers and game clients utilizing the Steam networking will always call `Steam_Client::RunCallbacks()` periodically, so we can just for that periodic call and send any *dirty* data all at once, or nothing if everything is clean! (unchanged).

-Here's the `protobuff` message, and notice how it's exactly the same as the *user/player response* for `RequestUserStats()`, with these exceptions:
+Here's the `protobuf` message, and notice how it's exactly the same as the *user/player response* for `RequestUserStats()`, with these exceptions:
 1. This is sent from the server, not the user/player
 2. The enum `Type` is set to `UpdateUserStatsFromServer`
 3. The active member in the `oneof data_messages` is `update_user_stats`